woolfg/gassler.org/content/posts/stackoverflowish/postmortem-docker-upgrade/index.md

 ### The solution

-Finally, I found a website that states that the new docker version 23.0.1 requires AppArmor.
+Finally, I found a [website that states](https://askubuntu.com/questions/1455714/why-does-docker-run-helloworld-on-a-fresh-ubuntu-20-04-fail-with-unable-to-appl) that the new docker version 23 requires AppArmor;
+In the [changelog of docker 23](https://docs.docker.com/engine/release-notes/23.0/#known-issues), it is mentioned as a known issue, that there are reported problems on Debian due to a missing `apparmor_parser`.
 This finally pulled the trigger and I checked the docker version.
 I installed apparmor and restarted the docker daemon.
 After that, the hello world container was finally running.

 Unfortunately, after restarting all my stacks manually, I still couldn't see any running containers and the log was full of error messages as shown above (link, network, etc).
-I took me a while until I found the problem.
-As I started the stacks manually I forgot to add the flag `--with-registry-auth`.
-This flag is necessary to pull images from a private registry.
-Finally, everything was recovering and I could go to bed.
+It took me a while until I found the problem.
+As I started the stacks manually and didn't use my automates solution, I forgot to add the flag `--with-registry-auth`.
+This flag is necessary to pull images from a private registry which I use.
+Finally after adding `--with-registry-auth`, everything was recovering and I could go to bed.

 ## The root cause